 When coating would waste your budget

-If the survey finds perforated sheets across large areas, corrosion driven from the underside, saturated insulation or a deck that has reached the end of its structural life, coating is the wrong spend and we will say so in writing.
+If the survey finds perforated sheets across large areas, corrosion driven from the underside, saturated insulation or a deck that’s reached the end of its structural life, coating is the wrong spend.
+We’ll say so in writing.
 Replacement or overcladding becomes the honest recommendation, whoever ends up doing it.
 A coating system extends the life of a roof that still has life to extend.
-We hold that line in Leicester as we do everywhere else we work across England.
+We hold that line in Leicester as we do everywhere else we work across the UK.